mantidproject/mantid/docs/source/algorithms/LoadDNSEvent-v1.rst

     :ref:`EventWorkspace <EventWorkspace>` with the X-axis in the Time-of-flight units.

 **ChopperChannel**
-is the input channel to wich the chopper was connected, must also be set in mesydaq gui.
+The chopper input channel as set in mesydaq gui.
 It can be set to integers between 1 and 4.
 At DNS default is 2.